 For all accounts, Pepperstone offers the following features

-Looking at the table, it is clear that commission style accounts (generally) offer the narrowest spreads.
-In the case of Pepperstone, this is their Razor account.
+The best spreads are offered by Pepperstone with its Razor Account and can be as low as 0.0 pips.
 As mentioned, rather than widening the spreads, Razor account holders trade low spreads while compensating Pepperstone for their brokerage services via a commission fee.

-You will note that Pepperstone fees for Razor account are slightly wider than IC Markets RAW commission accounts.
-This is simply because IC Markets use rounding to the 1st decimal however their spreads very similar.
-This is because both brokers use ECN ‘style’ trading and no dealing desk.
+Pepperstone uses ECN ‘style’ trading and no dealing desk.
 Pepperstone explains ‘Electronic Communication Network ‘(ECN) and ‘Straight Through Processing’ trading with the following statement:

 To iterate what Pepperstone explains: ‘ECN’ and/or ‘STP’ brokers spreads or fees are set by external liquidity providers and these fees are passed onto you without interference from a dealing desk.
 This is why ‘ECN’ or ‘STP’ style trading can offer the best spreads.
 Market-makers such as Plus500, IG Markets and CMC will incorporate their fees into your spreads which is why they are wider.

 This is why we recommend ‘ECN’ and/or ‘STP’ style accounts if you want the lowest fees.

 Of the brokers that offer commission style accounts, Pepperstone offers among the most competitive commissions in the industry.